AlexP-Coding/QuizzesTutorFeatures/README.md

 This project consists of the addition of new features to the [Quizzes Tutor](QuizzesTutor.md) application.

 It was originally a fork from https://github.com/tecnico-softeng-2022/es22-28 as per a class project.
-So the work done may be kept for posterity in case the original repository is deleted, I have created this repo for it.
+I have created this repo so the work done may be kept for posterity in case the original repository is deleted.

 ## The Process

 Work was done in a software development team of 6, according to Agile practices.

 This team was split into subgroups of 2, each one responsible for one feature.
-My subgroup worked in the PRI feature - Failed Answers (Perguntas de Resposta Incorreta) .
+My subgroup worked in the "PRI" feature (i.e. "Perguntas de Resposta Incorreta", or "Failed Answers").

-Feature implementation involved 3 stages:
+Feature implementation involved 3 stages, detailed below.
 1. Implementation of:
   - Domain-base code
   - Service tests